SepulchralVerdigris/path2victory/Base Game.md

 Measure cones as quarter-circles of the radius specified.

 Measure lines as a line of no thickness of the length specified.

+# Game mode: Matched play

+This game mode is for balanced, competitive play.

+## Building a warband

+In matched play, there are two other options for building a warband:

+1. **Balanced, Limited Play:** As unlimited play, but each player selects an alignment, and then selects creatures of that alignment  or adjacent alignments (see below).
+2. **Random Box  Recruitment:** Each player buys a couple of  boxes of random pre-painted miniatures, and then selects creatures from  their assortment with total point costs equal to or below 200 (or other agreed  number).

+### Alignments

+There are nine factions in *Path 2 Victory:* the nine alignments.
+Each player chooses an alignment for their warband, but can also recruit those of “adjacent” alignments and True Neutral creatures.
+For example, a Lawful Evil warband can also include Lawful Neutral, Neutral Evil and True Neutral creatures.
+A Neutral Good warband can also include Lawful Good, Chaotic Good and True Neutral creatures.
+A True Neutral warband can also include Neutral Good, Lawful Neutral, Chaotic Neutral and Neutral Evil creatures.

+## Terrain tiles

+Terrain tiles are 8-square by 5-square tiles that can be laid on a grid.
+They can represent points of interest, natural features or rooms in a dungeon, and are made up of the standard *Path 2 Victory* terrain features (difficult terrain, obstructing terrain, etc).

+Each player chooses and places three tiles in a small game, four in a medium game and eight in a large game.
+Place them on a grid of the appropriate dimensions for the size of the game.

+Typically, between the tiles is open ground.
+Alternative scenarios could have void, shallow water, deep water, rubble, or solid terrain between the tiles, or have the tiles represent raised sections (with perhaps a 2-square drop to the ground below).
+However, different tile placement rules might be needed to have fair, balanced games.

+Example terrain tiles are provided in a separate PDF.

 # Appendix: Converting from PF2e